Tokyo Mirage Sessions ♯FE: Release

-The game was announced in January 2013 as part of a Nintendo Direct presentation under the English working title Shin Megami Tensei X Fire Emblem, announced as one of many planned collaboration projects with third-party developers for the Wii U. The trailer featured artwork of characters from the Shin Megami Tensei and Fire Emblem series, and concluded with the message "Development in Progress".
+The game was announced in January 2013 as part of a Nintendo Direct presentation under the English working title Shin Megami Tensei X Fire Emblem, and as one of many planned collaboration projects with third-party developers for the Wii U. The trailer featured artwork of characters from the Shin Megami Tensei and Fire Emblem series, and concluded with the message "Development in Progress".
 There was much initial speculation by journalists as to the game's genre due to the trailer's vague nature.
 Atlus confirmed the following day that the game was an RPG, and that it would be developed by Atlus and produced by Nintendo.
 At the time of its announcement, many parts of the game had yet to be developed and finalized, as it had only been two months since the beginning of development.

 The lack of reports after the initial announcement raised concerns that the game had been cancelled.
 During an interview at E3 2014 concerning Code Name: S.T.E.A.M. and whether its development was affecting Tokyo Mirage Sessions ♯FE, Yamagami confirmed that the game was still in development and on schedule.
 In April 2015, a gameplay trailer was released during a Nintendo Direct broadcast, which also confirmed the game's Japanese title and release window.
 The Japanese title, Genei Ibunroku ♯FE, translates to "Illusory Revelations ♯FE".
 First-print runs of the Japanese release included codes for special costumes inspired by other Atlus games.
 In addition, Atlus produced a "Fortissimo Edition", containing a special box, an original artbook, a six-track CD release including "Reincarnation", and downloadable content (DLC) outfits for the playable characters.
 A Wii U bundle was also created, featuring similar content in addition to special stickers and special lyric cards.
 Between its original reveal and the retail release, Kiria's stage costume for her number "Reincarnation" was altered to be less revealing.
 DLC was created for the title as both promotional material and post-release content, which included downloadable scenarios including a "Hot Spring" scenario.

-An English version was announced at E3 2015, with the release date being revealed in a Nintendo Direct presentation in March 2016.
+An English version was announced at E3 2015, with the release date being revealed in a Nintendo Direct presentation the following year in March.
 It was released in North America and Europe on June 24, 2016, and in Australia the following day.
 A limited edition similar to Japan's "Fortissimo Edition" was made available as an online exclusive through Amazon.com and GameStop: it is titled the "Special Edition" in North America and "Fortissimo Edition" in Europe.
 Aside from the Hot Springs scenario and its associated swimwear outfits, all Japanese DLC was released in the West for the game's launch.